lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 * Resource Policy
    * CPU: Specify the maximum amount of CPU cores. (max value: 512)
-   * RAM: Specify the maximum amount of memory in GB.
+   * Memory: Specify the maximum amount of memory in GB.
 It would be good practice to set memory twice as large as the maximum value of GPU memory. (max value: 1024)
-   * GPU: Specify the maximum amount of physical GPUs.
+   * CUDA-capable GPU: Specify the maximum amount of physical GPUs.
 If fractional GPU is enabled by the server, this setting has no effect. (max value: 64)
-   * fGPU: Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU efficiently.
+   * CUDA-capable GPU (fractional): Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU efficiently.
 Notice that the minimum amount of fGPU required is differed by each image.
 If fractional GPU is not enabled by the server, this settings has no effect. (max value: 256)

 * Sessions
    * Container Per Session: The maximum number of containers per session.
      To make a user to create a cluster session, this value should be greater than 1.
      (max value: 100)
+   * Session Lifetime (sec.): Limits the maximum lifetime of a compute session from the reservation in the active status, including ``PENDING`` and ``RUNNING`` statuses.
+After this time, the session will be force-terminated even if it is fully utilized.
+This will be useful to prevent the session from running indefinitely.
+   * Concurrent Jobs: Maximum number of concurrent compute session per keypair.
+     If this value is set to 3, for example, users bound to this resource policy cannot create more than 3 compute sessions simultaneously. (max value: 100)
    * Idle timeout (sec.): Configurable period of time during which the user can leave their session untouched.
 If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.
 The criteria of the "idleness" can be various and set by the administrators. (max value: 15552000 (approx. 180 days))
-   * Concurrent Jobs: Maximum number of concurrent compute session per keypair.
-     If this value is set to 3, for example, users bound to this resource policy cannot create more than 3 compute sessions simultaneously. (max value: 100)
-   * Session Lifetime (sec.): Limits the maximum lifetime of a compute session from the reservation in the active status, including ``PENDING`` and ``RUNNING`` statuses.
-After this time, the session will be force-terminated even if it is fully utilized.
-This will be useful to prevent the session from running indefinitely.

 * Folders
    * Allowed hosts: Backend.AI supports many NFS mountpoint.
 This field limits the accessibility to them.
 Even if a NFS named "data-1" is mounted on Backend.AI, users cannot access it unless it is allowed by resource policy.
-   * Capacity (GB): the maximum size (GB) a storage folder can contain.
-This feature is only effective for special type of storages/filesystems such as FlashBlade. (max value: 1024)
-   * Max. #: the maximum number of storage folders that can be created/invited.
+   * (Deprecated since 23.09.4) Max. #: the maximum number of storage folders that can be created/invited. (max value: 100).
-     (max value: 100)

-In the resource policy list, check that the Resources value of the default policy has been updated.
+In the keypair resource policy list, check that the Resources value of the default policy has been updated.

 .. image:: update_check.png
    :width: 400
    :align: center

-You can create a new resource policy by clicking the CREATE POLICY button.
+You can create a new resource policy by clicking the Create button.
 Each setting value is the same as described above.

-To create a resource policy and associate it with a keypair, go to the Credentials tab of the Users page, click the gear button located in the Controls panel of the desired keypair, and click the Select Policy field to choose it.
+To create a resource policy and associate it with a keypair, go to the Credentials tab of the Users page, click the gear button located in the Controls column of the desired keypair, and click the Select Policy field to choose it.

-You can also delete each of resource keypairs by clicking trash can icon in the Control panel.
-When you click the icon, the confirmation dialog will appears. click OKAY button to delete.
+You can also delete each of resource keypairs by clicking trash can icon in the Control column.
+When you click the icon, the confirmation popup will appears. click Delete button to delete.

 .. image:: resource_policy_delete_dialog.png
    :width: 350